Dibendu-Saha/my-portfolio-tw/README.md

 # About
-This repo houses source code files of my portfolio website - <br />https://dibendusaha.com
+This repo houses source code files for my portfolio website - <br />https://dibendusaha.com

 The site is hosted on AWS infrastructure, the GitHub repo URL for which is - <br />https://github.com/Dibendu-Saha/portfolio-aws-infra